February 6, 2025

 Real-life examples abound about the impact of water scarcity on communities, particularly in Arizona and California.

-This is where Oldcastle Infrastructure’s experience and expertise come in: Our CivilSenseTM, a comprehensive program for water loss management that pairs expertly trained field teams and actionable artificial intelligence (AI), creates a proven path for municipalities to introduce game-changing solutions to protect available drinking water.
+This is where Oldcastle Infrastructure’s experience and expertise come in.
+CivilSense™, a comprehensive new water loss management service that pairs expertly trained field teams and actionable artificial intelligence (AI), enables municipalities to take effective, targeted action to protect drinking water supply.

 Water scarcity can have major impacts on communities, threatening both public health and economic stability.
 Cities losing water also lose money, with operational costs from water loss and capacity strains placing massive financial burdens on cities.

-Municipalities relying on traditional water management methods can now turn to Oldcastle Infrastructure’s new, proven methods to address the growing challenges of water supply and demand.
+Municipalities relying on traditional water management methods can now turn to innovative yet proven methods to address the growing challenges of water supply and demand.
 While metering, measuring, and managing water use help identify saving opportunities, they fall short in fixing large-scale water loss.

 It’s increasingly evident that new, technology-based solutions are the answer to coping with today’s water challenges.
 Municipalities are dealing with reduced staffing and brain drain as senior-level managers retire and leave a skills gap and expertise that will take decades to rebuild.
 Budget limitations hinder necessary repairs, and the result is that drinking water slips through the cracks.

-Markets large and small are finding CivilSenseTM a proven solution to today’s water scarcity realities.
-It’s the innovative solution to reduce operational costs and introduce scalable water loss management solutions in water-stressed communities across the country.
+In the face of these challenges, municipalities large and small are finding CivilSense™ a reliable solution to today’s water scarcity realities.
+It’s the innovative approach to reduce operational costs and introduce scalable water loss management solutions in water-stressed communities across the country.